The Adrenal Fatigue and SVT connection

 - Never eating sugar as a “food”.
 Only occasionally as a small snack…and it should NEVER be white sugar

-- Drinking the right amount of water for my body…LOTS…I recommend figuring out what amount is best for you and do it EVERY DAY.
+- Drinking the right amount of water for my body…LOTS of water…I recommend figuring out what amount is best for you and do it EVERY DAY.

 - Adding in greens